Analytic Extended Dynamic Mode Decomposition: Analytic EDMD

 \section{Analytic EDMD}

-We are now in position to present the analytic EDMD method, which provides a data-driven finite section approximation of the Koopman operator $K:\Hc \to \Hc$, $Kf= f \circ \varphi$, where $\varphi$ is the map $\varphi:X \to X$ describing the dynamics.
+We are now in a position to develop the analytic EDMD method, based on a data-driven finite section approximation of the Koopman operator \mbox{$K:\Hc \to \Hc$}, $Kf= f \circ \varphi$, where $\varphi$ is an analytic map $\varphi:X \to X$ with a unique equilibrium in $X$.
 Note that $\varphi$ can be interpreted as a discrete-time map or as the flow of a continuous-time system evaluated at a fixed sampling time $\Delta t$.
-The RKHS $\Hc$ should be infinite-dimensional, otherwise it might not be invariant under the action of the Koopman operator.
+In the latter case, an analytic flow is typically generated by an analytic vector field that possesses a hyperbolic equilibrium with non-resonant Jacobian eigenvalues (Poincar\'e linearization theorem, see e.g. \cite{Gaspard}).
+We also make the standing assumption that the RKHS $\Hc$ is invariant under the action of the Koopman operator, and in particular $K e_i \in \Hc$ for all monomials $e_i$.
+The RKHS should therefore be infinite-dimensional, even for a generic polynomial map $\varphi$ or polynomial vector field.